Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Forward modeling a synthetic population

 \subsubsection{Photometric quality cuts}

-We only model sources with extinction-corrected UV magnitudes of $14 < m < 19$ mag (AB).
+We only model sources with extinction-corrected UV magnitudes of $14$ mag $< m < 19$ mag (AB).
+These limits were chosen by \citetalias{ludwig_2025} based on the predicted magnitudes for intermediate-mass stripped star binaries in the MCs.
 We apply a uniform extinction correction of $A_V = 0.22$ mag in the SMC and $A_V = 0.38$ mag in the LMC.
-These limits were chosen by \citetalias{ludwig_2025} based on the predicted magnitudes for intermediate-mass stripped star binaries in the MCs.
 After the initial cut, we require all UV photometry to be detected at least at 5$\sigma$, which corresponds to photometric errors of less than 0.217 mag.
 We require that each source has at least two UV photometric points that pass the above cuts.
-Of the 1504 (626 in the SMC and 878 in the LMC) simulated systems with photometry recovered by \textit{the Tractor}, 1194 (512 in the SMC and 682 in the LMC) pass the above photometric quality cuts (Figure \ref{fig: flowchart}, box 4).
+Of the 1,322 (561 in the SMC and 761 in the LMC) simulated systems with photometry recovered by \textit{the Tractor}, 1,097 (467 in the SMC and 630 in the LMC) pass the above photometric quality cuts (Figure \ref{fig: flowchart}, box 4).